Crematoriums and scattering ashes in Victoria

 However, The Cemeteries and Crematoria Act 2003 (Vic) s128 states that there is no requirement to dispose of cremated human remains in a public cemetery.

-Government owned public land and parks
+Scattering ashes at government-owned public land and parks

 There is no general permit required for scattering ashes in Victoria.